 Create a Brand Book

 At the very end, set it all in stone by piecing everything together to get a comprehensive brand book.
-This document contains all of the brand guidelines, including the company logo on various backgrounds, colors, font types, and much more.
+This document contains all of the brand marketing guidelines, including the company logo on various backgrounds, colors, font types, and much more.
 Having this material available will allow any member of your team involved in brand-related tasks to maintain the consistency of your brand guidelines.
 It can be passed down from designer to designer or marketer to marketer like a unique handbook for your business.